Jay Ross (American football)

-Jay Randall Ross (born October 3, 1987) is an American football nose tackle.
+Jay Randall Ross (born October 3, 1987) is an American former professional football player who was a nose tackle in the National Football League (NFL).
+He played college football for the East Carolina Pirates.
 He was signed as an undrafted free agent by the New Orleans Saints in 2010.
-He played college football at East Carolina University.

 Professional career

 New Orleans Saints

-Following the conclusion of the 2010 NFL Draft on April 26, 2010, the New Orleans Saints signed Ross to a contract.
+Following the conclusion of the 2010 NFL draft on April 26, 2010, the New Orleans Saints signed Ross to a contract.
 Ross was released by the team during the final roster cuts prior to the start of the season on September 4, 2010.

 Green Bay Packers

 Ross was signed to the Green Bay Packers' practice squad on October 20, 2010.